 Emergency Relief Fund

-The Emergency Relief Fund Grant Program provides $500 or $1000 to individual artists who have had a critical need relating to healthcare, housing, equipment, or legal emergencies since January 1, 2024.
-This grant is intended to serve our community by addressing the pressing circumstances of artists in need.
-We can fund at least 36 artists in need with this program.
+The Emergency Relief Fund Grant Program provides $500 or $1000 to individual artists who have a critical need relating to personal healthcare, housing, equipment, or legal emergencies since January 1, 2025.
+This grant is intended to serve our community by addressing an individual artist’s recent and substantially disruptive emergency or disaster.

 Daniel Thomas